Netflix/dgs/docs/advanced/java-client.md

 1. The query String
 2. An optional map of query variables
-3. An optional operation name
+3. An optional operation name (for logging purposes, or when you send multiple queries in a request)
 3. An instance of `RequestExecutor`, typically provided as a lambda.

-Because of the large number HTTP clients in use within Netflix, the GraphQLClient is decoupled from any particular HTTP client implementation.
+Because of the many HTTP clients in the Java ecosystem, the GraphQLClient is decoupled from any particular HTTP client implementation.
-Any HTTP client (RestTemplate, RestClient, OkHTTP, ....) can be used.
+Any HTTP client (WebClient, RestTemplate, OkHTTP, ....) can be used.
-The operation name is useful in case of logging queries, or if you happen to have multiple queries as part of the same request.
+At Netflix we primarily use WebClient, which is part of the Spring ecosystem.

 The developer is responsible for making the actual HTTP call by implementing a `RequestExecutor`.
 `RequestExecutor` receives the `url`, a map of `headers` and the request `body` as parameters, and should return an instance of `HttpResponse`.
 Based on the HTTP response the GraphQLClient parses the response and provides easy access to data and errors.